theoreticalyield/git_lab/git_cheatsheet.md

 git branch : creates a branch copy of the master

 Yeah.
 It's a start.
+#This is a modification to test working with development branch

 Git & Github (Day 2 Notes on Git)